plasticine/inject-loader/README.md

 **A Webpack loader for injecting code into modules via their dependencies**

-This is particularly useful for writing test code where mocking code required inside a module under test is sometimes necessary.
+This is particularly useful for writing tests where mocking things inside your module-under-test is sometimes necessary before execution.

 `inject-loader` was inspired by, and builds upon ideas introduced in [jauco/webpack-injectable](https://github.com/jauco/webpack-injectable).